 \section{Preliminaries}

 In this section, we introduce our preliminaries.
 As our general background, we recall \emph{typed graphs}~\cite{EEPT06} and \emph{nested conditions and constraints}~\cite{Rensink04, HP09}.
-Moreover, we present \emph{finite categories of subgraphs}, for which we investigate nested conditions and constraints more closely in this note.
+Moreover, we present \emph{finite lattices of subgraphs}, for which we investigate nested conditions and constraints more closely in this paper.

-\subsection{Typed graphs}
+\subsection{Typed Graphs}

 Graphs are sets of nodes with edges between them.
 Typing offers a way to equip the individual elements of a graph with meaning; a \emph{type graph} provides the available types for elements, and morphisms assign the elements of \emph{typed graphs} to those types.